Parun: Climate

 Under the Köppen climate classification, Parun has a subarctic climate (Dsc).
 The average temperature for the year in Parun is 1.2 C. The warmest month, on average, is July with an average temperature of 11.7 C, while the coldest month on average is January, with an average temperature of -11.1 C.

 Plans for a city

 According to news published in 2007, the governor of Nuristan Province was planning to establish a city of about 20,000 people in Parun.
 This would make it "the first city in Nuristan".
 The report indicated that some construction had begun.

 Languages

 Wasi-wari is natively spoken in Parun, while Kamkata-vari, Pashto and Dari are also understood.
-The Gurjars of Parun also speak their native language, known as Gujari.
+The Gujars of Parun also speak their native language, known as Gujari.